Warning

 self.upload_async = upload_async

-self.job_responses: List[Dict[str, Any]] = []
+self.job_responses: list[dict[str, Any]] = []

-def _post(self, api_path: str, payload: Dict[str, Any]) -> Dict[str, Any]:
+def _post(self, api_path: str, payload: dict[str, Any]) -> dict[str, Any]:

 response = self.galaxy_interactor._post(api_path, payload, json=True)